Remote Respiratory Monitoring with the RESP® Biosensor

 Traditional auscultation with a stethoscope has been the gold standard for assessing lung health for over a century, with abnormal events, such as cough, wheezing, rhonchi, or crackles providing reliable indicators of blockage and other problems of the airways.

-As auscultation has been limited to episodic, in-person exams, Strados Labs developed the RESP® Biosensor to extend the temporal and geographic range of stethoscopes, providing clinicians and researchers with unprecedented access to patients’ lung sounds.
+As auscultation has been limited to episodic, in-person exams, Strados Labs developed the RESP® Biosensor to extend the temporal and geographic range of stethoscopes, providing clinicians and researchers with greater insight into patient lung health.

-Our technology, backed by numerous publications and awards, is used globally to measure treatment response in drug development and research studies as well as in clinical settings to provide greater control and management of chronic respiratory diseases.
+Our respiratory monitoring technology, backed by numerous publications and awards, is used globally by life sciences companies to measure treatment effects and in healthcare settings to enhance patient monitoring and disease management.

 stethoscope